terodox/terodox.tech/content/posts/2019-09-29--web-components-part-5/index.md

 If you are not familiar with CSS custom properties, the [MDN write up](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) is a great place to start.

 Custom properties are a very powerful tool for creating user customizable web components.
-The biggest reason is that the break through the shadow DOM boundary!
+The biggest reason is that they break through the shadow DOM boundary!
 Here a simple example:

 ```javascript
 class StyledHeader extends HTMLElement {